MicrosoftDocs/azure-docs/articles/cognitive-services/QnAMaker/Quickstarts/publish-kb-csharp.md

 ---
-title: "Quickstart: Publish Knowledge Base - REST, C# -  QnA Maker"
+title: "Quickstart: Publish KB - REST, C# -  QnA Maker"
 titleSuffix: Azure Cognitive Services
 description: This quickstart walks you through publishing your KB which pushes the latest version of the tested knowledge base to a dedicated Azure Search index representing the published knowledge base.
 It also creates an endpoint that can be called in your application or chat bot.
 services: cognitive-services